 |August 2017 trail to Squirrel Point Light near Bath, Maine|

-I would like to say that I earn a steady income from doing what I love, instead of admitting that I'm in the red, and perhaps I always will be.
-I'm grateful that our savings allow me to practice and hone my "crafts".
+I would like to say that I earn a steady income from doing what I love.
+Instead, I'm grateful that our savings allow me to practice and hone my "crafts".
 Like millions of others, I labor in the shadows of the few who achieve fame or even moderate financial success while doing what they love.

 I've worked in the field of digital type technologies and also as a freelance graphic designer.

 I am married with one son in college.